brunoedsm/uruit-simple-game/README.md

 - Visual Studio Code

 ### Front-End:
-- Node Js LTS version
+- Node JS LTS version
 - NPM LTS version
 - Angular-CLI Console

-## Start Application
+## Install/Start Application

 ### .NET Core API
 - Clone the repository with CMD(console)/Terminal at: https://github.com/brunoedsm/UruIT.git
 - Still with CMD(console)/Terminal, browse to the folder back-end and run the command "dotnet build" (to restore all dependencies and build the project)
-- After the build (with no errors), browse to the UruIT.GameOfDrones.Repository to update database with three steps:
+- After the build (with no errors), browse to the UruIT.GameOfDrones.Api and alter the variable "ConnectionStrings":"DefaultConnection" on both files: appsettings.json and appsettings.Development.json
+- Browse to the UruIT.GameOfDrones.Repository to update database with three steps:
 - 1 Check the connection string at appsettings.json on UruIT.GameOfDrones.Api to match with your environment
 - 2 Run at CMD(console)/Terminal: dotnet ef migrations add Development --startup-project ..\UruIT.GameOfDrones.Api
 - 3 Run at CMD(console)/Terminal: dotnet ef database update Development --startup-project ..\UruIT.GameOfDrones.Api